 ACE scholars at the Public Broadcasting Station headquarters following a workshop with PBS LearningMedia in 2019.
 Photo Submitted.

 - Complete your Appalachian State University application by November 1.
 Complete your Application for Signature Scholarships & Selective Academic Programs by November 15.

 - Be sure to select “ACES” when applying and complete the interest statement.

 - Students should hear an ACES admission decision no later than March 15.
 Selected students must commit to ACES by May 1.

 "ACES helped me get more involved within the College of Education, and become even more passionate about my major.
 I am so thankful to be a part of ACES!

-ACE scholars meeting with international teacher leaders through the Fulbright TEA Fellows program last year.
+ACE scholars meeting with international teacher leaders through the Fulbright TEA Fellows program in 2019.
 Photo submitted.